Help center

 4. Add users, assign licenses, and grant only the permissions each user needs.

-5. Create projects and assign users to the project services they should use.
+5. Create projects, enable the services each project needs, and assign users to the project.

 Daily project work